MarioNette: Self-Supervised Sprite Learning: Method

 Recall that both the anchor features and dictionary latent codes are individually normalized using a Layer Normalization operator.
-Restricting both latent spaces to a compact subset helps stabilize the optimization and avoid getting stuck in local optima.
+Restricting both latent spaces to a compact subspace helps stabilize the optimization and avoid getting stuck in local optima.
 During training, each anchor's sprite is a weighted combination of the dictionary elements, masked by the anchor's active probability:

-This soft selection of dictionary patches allows gradients to propagate to both the dictionary and the anchor features during training.
-Except for with natural image and video datasets, at test time, we use hard selections, i.e., for each anchor, we pick the sprite ($\AnchorSprite{j}{l}:=\Patch{i}$) with highest score \Score{ij}{l}.
-We binarize the switches at test time $\AnchorProb{j}{l}\in\{0,1\}$.
+This soft patch selection allows gradients to propagate to both dictionary and anchor features during training.
+Except for natural image and video datasets, at test time, we use hard selections, i.e., for each anchor, we pick the sprite ($\AnchorSprite{j}{l}:=\Patch{i}$) with highest score \Score{ij}{l} and binarize the switches $\AnchorProb{j}{l}\in\{0,1\}$.